Skip to content

 The Les Bois piste naturally terminates at the Champagny gondola.
 Take this lift back up and make the short walk over the flat until a piste drops to your left towards the Borseliers chair – the Rossa red piste.

-Champagny-en-Vanoise gondola
+Champagny gondola

-Take the short Rossa red piste
+Rossa red piste

 Borseliers chair and run to Liaison Verdons